GeorgePimpleton/theForger-winapi-tutorial/README.md

 ---

 ### Update
-Real life decided to get nasty and intrude.
+~~Real life decided to get nasty and intrude.
 I also discovered there were some insidious bugs burrowed deep in my revised code.
 Being a self-taught programming hobbyist I needed (and need) some time to investigate what is wrong.
-I can't say when I will get back to reworking this code.
+I can't say when I will get back to reworking this code.~~

+I can now say I have the time and desire to do the code updates.